SplinterSword/EduAgent/README.md

 ## Contributing

 We welcome contributions!
-To contribute to EduAgent:
+To contribute to EduAssistant:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)